A geometric proof of the Affability Theorem for planar tilings: Properties of the boundary for Robinson inflation

 Let us resume the previous results in the following statement:

-\begin{proposition} Let $\X$ be the continuous hull of an aperiodic and repetitive planar tiling whose tiles are marked squares, and $X$ the total transversal defined by the choice of base points in the prototiles.
-Let $\calr$ be the EER on $X$ induced by the natural lamination of $\X$, and $\calr_\infty$ the minimal open AF equivalence subrelation defined by Robinson inflation.
-Then the boundary $\partial \calr_\infty$ is a $\calr_\infty$-thin meager closed subset of $X$ such that every $\calr$-equivalence class represented by a point of $\partial \calr_\infty$ separates into at most four $\calr_\infty$-equivalence classes. \end{proposition}
+\begin{proposition} Let $\X$ be the continuous hull of an aperiodic and repetitive planar tiling and $X$ the total transversal defined by the choice of base points in the prototiles.
+Let $\calr$ be the EER on $X$ induced by the TDS of $\X$, and $\calr_\infty$ the minimal open AF equivalence subrelation defined by Robinson inflation.
+Then the boundary $\partial \calr_\infty$ is a $\calr_\infty$-thin meager closed subset of $X$ such that every $\calr$-equivalence class represented by an element of $\partial \calr_\infty$ separates into at most four $\calr_\infty$-equivalence classes. \end{proposition}